 6. Sleep it off

 Having a new perspective the next morning can give you a different outlook on a situation.
-You may find that you were just sleep deprived and cranky which led you to becoming stressed out.
+Most of my stressful days are due to sleep deprivation and crankiness.
 Lack of sleep can really play a big role in our stress levels.
-When we are sleep deprived, our judgement can be cloudy and cause us to overthink things which will lead to stress.
+Judgement can become cloudy and cause overthinking which ends up leading to stress when there lack of sleep.

 7. Talk to someone